 We’ve borrowed a lot.
 Collectively, we Americans owe more than $13.95 trillion, says the Fed.

-Are you among the millions feeling the weight of that debt?
+Are you among the millions of folks feeling the weight of that debt?

 We’ve written tons of articles that can help you destroy debt, like “How to Pay Off $10,000 in Debt Without Breaking a Sweat” and “10 Ways to Lose Weight and Pay Off Debt at the Same Time.”
 (Do a search for “Debt” at the top of this page, and you’ll find lots more.)
 But there’s also help in the form of free or cheap apps and websites.
 Here are seven of our favorites:

 Download the free app and scan in your credit cards.
 If you qualify — you’ll need a credit score of 660 or above — the app will tally up the smartest way to pay down your debt.
 To get the benefits of Tally, you will need to quality for and accept a line of credit.
 The interest rate would be lower than your cards (which typically range from 7.9% to 19.9% per year depending on your credit history).
 As with credit cards, the interest will vary with the Prime Rate.

 “We are effectively buying [money to lend you] in bulk on behalf of our users and passing the majority of those savings to them,” says Jason Brown, company co-founder.

-Tally then takes over paying your cards with the line of credit.
+Tally then takes over the task of paying your cards with the line of credit.
 You just pay Tally.

 “We minimize interest costs and fees by making the right payment to the right card at the right time,” Tally says.
 “Keep using your credit cards to get all the perks and rewards.
 We’ll take care of the hard work for you.”

 If you pay the Tally minimum, you could pay off your debts in about 12 years, which is 10 years faster than you could without the service, Brown says.
 However, he adds, the average user usually pays 2.5 times the minimum, so they can typically pay off their debts in about five years.